-Your accountant may be able to help you with claiming R&D. Because you have to convince HMRC that you truly qualify for the relief, you have to be very exact and concise throughout the application.
-This means showing that you understand the parameters they’ve set out regarding what qualifies, so it can be better to use a specialist accountant if you’re unsure on anything.
-If you’re in need of a specialist accountant who understands R&D, we provide a free, no-obligation introducing service to a panel of over 100 qualified chartered accountants.
+Your accountant may be able to help you with claiming R&D credits.
+Because you have to convince HMRC that you truly qualify for the relief, you have to be very exact and concise throughout the application.
+This means showing that you understand the parameters they’ve set out regarding what qualifies.
+It can be better to use a specialist accountant if you’re unsure on anything.

 For anything beyond a simple claim, it is best to seek assistance from a specialist.
-Benefits of using a specialist firm to help with your R&D claim include peace of mind that what you’re claiming for is eligible, assurance that your claim is maximised to its full potential, and minimising possible delays.
+The benefits of using a specialist firm to help with your R&D claim include peace of mind that what you’re claiming for is eligible, assurance that your claim is maximised to its full potential, and minimising possible delays.

 In the event that HMRC believes you’ve got it wrong, they may make an enquiry which will delay any payments by a few months.
 The absolute worst case scenario involves penalties for misfiling the application.

 Firstly, you need to include your enhanced expenditure into the CT600 Company Tax Return form which gov.uk provide on their website.
 You can claim for R&D tax relief up to two years after the project.

 To support your claim, log in to HMRC’s online service with your Government Gateway ID and provide the necessary details.